nss-day-cohort-24/wyfy/README.md

 ![WyFy!](src/images/wyfy-logo4.png "Wyfy")
-### Your app to finding local free wifi hotspots based on your location and by zipcode
+### Your app to finding local free wifi hotspots based on your location or zipcode